Razyapoo/KGBClusteringDocumentation/clustering.md

   This child node can represent a single node or a group containing all of the parent's child nodes.
 In this case, the remaining child node (in each parent) should be collapsed into the parent node, but this should only happen when all the child nodes having [current hierarchical level](#current-hierarchical-level-glossary) are the only child nodes of their parents (as shown in the Figure 9 above).

   > **Note**
   > After collapsing child nodes, the algorithm switches the [current hierarchical level](#current-hierarchical-level-glossary) one level higher (*globalHierarchyDepth* attribute value is increased by one).
 During this operation, all edges from child nodes are moved to the parent node.

+When ungrouping, only nodes at the [current hierarchical level](#current-hierarchical-level-glossary) can be ungrouped.

+There are two cases:

-When ungrouping, only nodes of the same hierarchical level can be ungrouped (nodes shown in the graph and having a hierarchical level equal to the value of the *globalHierarchyDepth* attribute).
-Here again there are two cases.
-The first case, when there is at least one group at a level equal to *globalHierarchyDepth*, then this group can be ungrouped and the algorithm stops its execution.
-In the second case, there can only be single nodes representing the parents of the nodes that disappeared during the grouping operation.
-This can be verified using the *isMountedInHierarchy* attribute of a node (more detail in the [Extension of the NodeCommon.ts](#extension-of-the-node-common)).
-Thus, nodes that are not mounted in the hierarchy but are mounted in the graph (i.e. they were expanded and then collapsed to a parent node during a grouping operation in the past) appear in the graph as child nodes and their *isMountedInHierarchy* attribute value takes the value *true*.
+- In the first case, there is at least one group at the [current hierarchical level](#current-hierarchical-level-glossary).
+In such case, algorithm randomly ungroups one of such group.
+- In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the [*groupingOfClusters*](#grouping-of-clusters-glossary) operation in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
+In such case, after a call of the *groupingOfClustersManager* operation, collapsed nodes appear on the graph area as child nodes and their *isMountedInHierarchy* attribute value takes the value *true*.

 <h3 id="extension-of-the-graph-manipulator">Extension of the GraphManipulator.ts</h3>

+In this component, only group management methods are extended to set a parent node, a [hierarchical level](#hierarchical-level-glossary), and a [hierarchical group](#hierarchical-group-glossary).

+> **Warning**
-In this component, only methods for managing groups are extended, namely, setting the parent, the level of the hierarchy to which the group or node belongs, and the hierarchical group.
-But make sure that when you ungroup a group, you need to remove that group from its parent's list of children, and otherwise, when you group a nodes, you need to remove them form its parent's list of children, but add newly created group as a child node.
+> Make sure that when you ungroup a group you need to remove that group from the parent list of child nodes and also otherwise when you group nodes you need to remove them from the parent list of children but add the newly created group as a child node.

 <h3 id="extension-of-the-node">Extension of the Node.ts</h3>